sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 for users to know during transactions.
 Next, you should think about who has access to edit that information.
 Finally, you should consider whether you want to display this information to everyone, select users, or just to yourself.
-Through extended data, Flex can support a multitude of different kinds of listings, monetization models, user profiles, and so on.
+Through extended data, Sharetribe can support a multitude of different kinds of listings, monetization models, user profiles, and so on.
 You can create the exact data structure you need for your marketplace.